Smoking in Canada

 Smoking in Canada is banned in indoor public spaces, public transit facilities and workplaces (including restaurants, bars, and casinos), by all territories and provinces, and by the federal government.
 As of 2010, legislation banning smoking within each of these jurisdictions is mostly consistent, despite the separate development of legislation by each jurisdiction.
 Notable variations between the jurisdictions include: whether, and in what circumstances ventilated smoking rooms are permitted; whether, and up to what distance away from a building is smoking banned outside of a building; and, whether smoking is banned in private vehicles occupied by children.

-Some municipalities have bylaws restricting smoking further than the applicable national/provincial/territorial legislation.
+Some municipalities have laws restricting smoking further than the applicable national/provincial/territorial legislation.
 There have also been significant changes to public smoking regulations across the country following the legalization of recreational cannabis on October 17, 2018.
 This has resulted in additional regulations pertaining to the public consumption of cannabis in each province, with varying similarity to regulations concerning tobacco consumption.

 The federal government's smoking ban in workplaces and on common carriers applies only to the federal government and to federally regulated businesses, such as airports.
 Smoking rooms are not permitted.

 As of 2020, 12.9% of Canadians aged 15 and older smoke.